EKarton/On-Transit-App/README.md

 More details on the UI can be seen in the [README file](https://github.com/EKarton/On-Transit-App/tree/master/Frontend/Web%20App)

 ### Overview of Android App
-Users can also use the Android app to be notified when their bus / train is coming to a stop.
-More details in the [README file](https://github.com/EKarton/On-Transit-App/tree/master/Frontend/Android%20App)
+Users can also use the Android app to know which bus they is on, and be notified when their stop is approaching.

 <div width="100%">
     <p align="center">